Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 An 80 cm offset is a great starter dish, given its lightness and wide availability - people give these away all the time after switching to terrestrial television.

+> NOTE: On offset dishes, you can hold the dish upside down (arm side up) to 'invert' the offset - you can point higher than the satellite instead of below it, this allows much easier reception at lower elevations.

 ### Feed

 - The dish is only a half of the story though, you will need to DIY the feed yourself - it isn't difficult but requires a bit of effort.